piclas-framework/piclas/doc/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

     Part-Species2-Init1-VeloVecIC             = (/0.,0.,0./)
     ! -------------------------------------

-where for each particle species the number initialization `Part-SpeciesX-nInits` sets that is accompanied by a block of parameters that start from `Part-SpeciesX-Init1-SpaceIC` up to `Part-SpeciesX-Init1-VeloVecIC`, which, here, distribute the particles on a line and sinusoidally dislocates them (representing an initial stage of a plasma wave in 1D).
+where, for each particle species, the number `Part-SpeciesX-nInits` controls how many initialization blocks are to be used.
+Each block is accompanied by a set of parameters that start from `Part-SpeciesX-Init1-SpaceIC` up to `Part-SpeciesX-Init1-VeloVecIC`
+, which, in the above example, distribute the particles equidistantly on a line and sinusoidally dislocates them (representing an initial stage of a plasma wave in 1D).

+The extent of dislocation is controlled by `Part-SpeciesX-Init1-Amplitude`, which is only set for the electron species as the ion species is no dislocated (they remain equidistantly distributed).
+The parameter `Part-SpeciesX-Init1-WaveNumber` set the number of sin wave repetitions in the `x`-direction of the domain.

 The number of simulation particles, given by`Part-SpeciesX-Init1-ParticleNumber` and weighted by `Part-SpeciesX-MacroParticleFactor`, the multiplication of which gives the number of real physical particles and together with the volume of the complete domain, the density of each species.

+In case of the `SpaceIC=sin\_deviation`, the number of simulation particles must be equal to the multiplied values given in `Part-SpeciesX-Init1-maxParticleNumber-x/y/z` as this emission type allows distributing the particles not only in one, but in all three Cartesian coordinates, which is not required for this 1D example.

 Furthermore, the masses `Part-SpeciesX-MassIC`and charges `Part-SpeciesX-ChargeIC` of each species are required.

 Finally, some parameters for run-time analysis are chosen by setting them `T` (true).